Open-Source-Compliance/package-analysis/analysed-packages/ethtool/version-5.16/README.md

 ## Comment

 This package is dual licensed under GPL-2.0-only OR BSD-2-Clause.
 To facilitate automatic use, a default license choice of BSD-2-Clause is denoted in the Acknowledgment section of the OSS disclosure document.
-This shall not restrict the freedom of users to choose her GPL-2.0-only OR BSD-2-Clause.
+This shall not restrict the freedom of users to choose either GPL-2.0-only OR BSD-2-Clause.
 For convenience all license texts are provided.